dmeehan1968/react-component-library/.junie/guidelines.md

 Project: react-component-library — Guidelines (2025-11-12)

 - Important
-  - In this document, be extremely concise.
+  - When updating this file, .junie/guidelines.md, be extremely concise.
 Sacrifice grammar for the sake of concision.

 - Post-edit protocol
   - After completing edits, propose refactors (see refactor protocol).